-Repurposing or upcycling your clutter can be a satisfying way to get creative, save money, and breathe new life into items that you no longer use.
+Repurposing or upcycling your clutter can be a satisfying way to get creative, save money, and breathe new life into items you no longer use.

 1. Turn jeans into a work apron